ivonunes/plumekit/docs/customise/resources.md

 # Resources

-Plume can collect page resources while rendering.
-A host application can then emit those resources as real CSS, JavaScript and image files instead of forcing everything inline.
+Plume templates can declare the CSS, JavaScript and images they need right next to the markup that uses them.
+Plume collects those declarations while rendering, and the host application turns them into real files instead of forcing everything inline.

 The important idea is locality: write the resource next to the markup that needs it, and let the host decide how to fingerprint, inject, optimise or copy it.

-## Lifecycle
+## How collection works

 When a template renders, Plume records resource declarations in the render result.
 It does not assume where those files should live in the final site.